-Using the Compact Table of Thought Forms
+Using the Long Table of Thought Forms

-The p,e,I sequence, then, indicates a deepening of dialectical thinking over the course of a dialog or a text unfolding in real time (including as manifest in a text written by an individual or team).
+The pel sequence, then, indicates a deepening of dialectical thinking over the course of a dialog or a text unfolding in real time (including as manifest in a text written by an individual or team).
 But how "deep" is deep?
-Table 5: Compact Table, below, sheds light on this question, by expanding the 12 thought forms in Table 4 to 7x4 = 28 (Basseches 1984; Laske 2008).
+Table 5, below, called the "long table", sheds light on this question, by expanding the 12 thought forms in Table 4 to 7x4 = 28 (Basseches 1984; Laske 2008).

-Process TFs Context TFs Relationship TFs Transformational 1100000 110 Content 110 (Meta-systemic) TFs 1.
-Unceasing 8.
-Contextualization 15.
+Process TFs Context TFs Relationship TFs Transformational (Meta-systemic) TFs 1.
+Unceasing motion, 8.
+Contextualization of 15.
 Limits of separation.
-22. Limits of stability, motion, negativity of part(s) within a Focus on existence and harmony, durability whole; emphasis on value of relationship (incl. quantitative into part L. qualitative changes) Contrast: 22 , 24, 28 Contrast: 10-13 Contrast: 16-21 , 25, 26 Ĉontrast: 1, 3, 12, 23 , 27 2.
-Preservative 9.
+22. Limits of stability, negativity part(s) within a whole; Focus on existence and harmony, durability emphasis on part value of relationship (incl. quantitative into Contrast: 16-21 qualitative changes) Contrast: 22 Contrast: 10-13 Contrast: 3, 12, 23 2.
+Preservative negation, 9.
 Equilibrium of a 16.
-Value of bringing into 23.
-Value of conflict negation, inclusion whole; emphasis on relationship leading in a develop- of antithesis (non-A) whole mental direction Contrast: 21, 23, 27 Contrast: 10-13 Contrast: 15, 17, 19,21,26,28 Contrast: 2, 5, 22, 24, 27 3.
+Value of bringing 23.
+Value of conflict inclusion of antithesis whole; emphasis on into relationship leading in a (non-A) whole developmental direction Contrast: 2, 22, 24 Contrast: 27 Contrast: 10-13 Contrast: 15, 17 3.
 Composition by 10.
 (Description of) 17.
 Critique of 24.
-Value of interpenetrating structures, functions, reductionism and developmental opposites, layers, strata of a "de-totalized"(thus potential leading to correlativity system isolated), entities separated higher levels of from their shared common individual and social ground. functioning Contrast: 7, 19-22 Contrast: 8-9, 11-13 , 25 Contrast: 15, 16, 18-21 Contrast: 1, 23 , 27 4.
+Value of interpenetrating structures, functions, reductionism and "de- developmental potential opposites, correlativity layers, strata of a system totalized," thus isolated, leading to higher levels entities separated from of individual and social their shared common functioning Contrast: 8-9, 11-13 ground Contrast: 1, 23 Contrast: 19-22 Contrast: 18-21 4.
 Patterns of inter- 11.
 (Emphasis on the) 18.
-Relatedness of different 25.
-Evaluative action hierarchical nature of value and judgment comparison of systems layers within systems sys in transformation Contrast: 2, 7,19-20 Contrast: 8, 9 , 10 Contrast: 15, 17, 20 , 21 Contrast: 10, 14, 26, 28 5.
+Relatedness of 25.
+Evaluative action hierarchical nature of different value and comparison of systems layers systems comprise judgment systems in transformation Contrast: 9 Contrast: 2, 19-20 Contrast: 20 Contrast: 10, 14, 26, 28 5.
 Practical, active 12.
 Stability of system 19.
 Structural aspects of 26.
-Process of character of functioning relationship coordinating systems knowledge Contrast: 23 Contrast: 8, 9, 10, 22 Contrast: 3.4, 15-17, 20-21 Contrast: 15-16, 25 6.
-Critique of 13.
-Intellectual 20.
-Patterns of interaction 27.
-Open, self- arresting motion systems: frames of in relationships transforming systems (reification) reference, traditions, ideologies Contrast: 7, 28 Contrast: 8.
-9, 10, 28 Contrast: 3,4, 15, 17-19, 21 Contrast: 2, 22-24 7.
+Process of character of knowledge functioning relationship coordinating systems Contrast: 23 Contrast: 9, 22 Contrast: 4, 15-17, 20- Contrast: 15-16, 25 21 6.
+Critique of arresting 13.
+Intellectual systems: 20.
+Patterns of 27.
+Open, self- motion (reification) frames of reference, interaction in transforming systems traditions, ideologies relationships Contrast: 9, 28 Contrast: 7, 28 Contrast: 4, 21 Contrast: 2, 22-24 7.
 Embedding in 14.
 Multiplicity of 21.
-Constitutive, intrinsic 28.
-Integration of process, contexts (non- relationships multiple perspectives in movement transformational) (logically prior to what order to define they relate) complex realities; critical of formalistic C thinking.
-Contrast: 3-4, 6 Contrast: 25, 28 Contrast: 2-3, 15-20 Contrast: 2,6 ,13-14, 16, 25
+Constitutive, 28.
+Integration of process, contexts (non- intrinsic relationships multiple perspectives in movement transformational) (logically prior to what order to define complex they relate) realities; critique of formalistic thinking

-COMPACT TABLE OF THOUGHT FORMS [refined from Bopp 1981 and Basseches 1984]
+LONG TABLE OF THOUGHT FORMS

+[refined from Bopp 1981 and Basseches 1984]